 Section 2.
 At the March general meeting the Nominating Committee shall present a slate of candidates for the various club offices, including chairs of permanent committees.
-The slate shall be published in the April Bird Calls and announced at the March program meeting.
+The slate shall be published in the April Bird Calls.

 Section 3.
 The election of officers and directors of the club shall be held at the annual meeting in April.

 Section 1.
 The President shall call meetings of the club, as directed by the Board of Directors, during the period from September to April, inclusive, of each club year, and shall arrange meeting locations.

 Section 2.
 The President may call a meeting of the Board of Directors as needed.